Juan Luis Galiardo: Life

 The eldest of six children, Juan Luis Galiardo Comes was born in San Roque, Cádiz, but spent most of his childhood and youth in Badajoz, where his father had moved following working opportunities.
 After finishing his secondary education in Seville, Galiardo studied Agricultural Engineering at the University of Madrid.
 He abandoned his studies in 1961, to enroll the following year at Spain's National Film School (EOC) where he trained as an actor.
 He began his career working in the theater under the direction of José Luis Alonso de Santos in the theater María Guerrero.
 With some fellow actors he founded the T.E.I.
 (Independent Experimental Theatre), directed by Miguel Narros.

 Galiardo made his film debut in the leading role in Julio Diamante's film El arte de vivir (The Art of Living) (1965).
-In the next sixteen years he appeared in more than fifty motion pictures, becoming one of the most popular romantic lead actors of Spanish films thanks in great part to his matinee idol good looks.
+In the next 16 years, he appeared in more than 50 movies, becoming one of the most popular romantic lead actors of Spanish films thanks in great part to his good looks.
 Among his film of this period are notable his performances in Carlos Saura's Stress es tres, tres (Stress is three, three) (1968), Vicente Aranda's Clara es el precio (Clara is the Price) (1974), and two films by Jaime Camino: Mañana será otro dia (Tomorrow is another day) (1966) and La campanada (Pealing of the Bells) (1980).